Numann-Malik/Food-Sales-Predictions/README.md

 ## Objectives

-- We help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.
+- Our main goal is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.
-- We completed statistical analyses that might help us understand, explain, or model with our data.
+- After cleaning the data we completed statistical analyses that might help us understand, explain, or model with our data.
 This includes a Histogram to view the distributions of various features in our dataset, aBoxplot to view statistical summaries of various features in our dataset, and a Heatmap of the correlation between features.
+- We built several data visualizations to help our stakeholders better understand trends in the data.
 - By using machine learning, we help the retailer to make predictions about future sales based on the data provided.
 - Finally, we built a linear regression model and a simple regression tree model on our data set.
 These are to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.